egmy/NE-MIECHV-data-processing/_INSTRUCTIONS_for_local_setup.md

 ## 10.1.
 Pipenv Installation

 1. Navigate to your local code repository (H:/git/nehv_ds_code_repository) in Windows File Explorer.
+Open the folder in VSCode
-2. Open Git Bash by Right Clicking in the repository folder >> then in popup click "Git Bash Here".
+2. Open Git Bash Terminal in VS Code by Right Clicking on the Terminal section at the top of your window, and selecting "Git Bash"
-3. In Git Bash, enter the Conda virtual environment: Run: conda activate conda_env_py3121
+3. In Git Bash Terminal, enter the Conda virtual environment: Run: conda activate conda_env_py3121
 4. Install the package "pipenv": Run: pip install pipenv
-        - Note: We're using pip instead of Conda to install Pipenv at the moment because of problems with our Conda versions.
-We will look into resolving after we switch to Miniconda.
+    Note: conda installation of pipenv says pipenv is not supported for Python version 3.12 use an earlier version of python and install with conda, or use pip
 5. Check that pipenv installed.
 Check the version or check that it's in the list.
 Run any of these: pipenv --version pip list